cob-byte/mtcnn-tf/README.md

-# Improved MTCNN TF2 Training
+# Improved MTCNN TF Training

-This repository contains an improved version of MTCNN training using TensorFlow 2.
+This repository contains an improved version of MTCNN training using TensorFlow.
 It is based on [AITTSMD/MTCNN-Tensorflow](https://edgeservices.bing.com/edgesvc/%5E1%5E), which reproduces the original MTCNN paper.
 The main enhancements are:

 * Simpler and clearer code structure
 * Easy to execute